String Quartet No. 4 (Nielsen)

-Carl Nielsen's String Quartet No. 4 in F major or Quartet for Two Violins, Viola and Cello in F major, Opus 44, was composed between February and July 1906.
+Carl Nielsen's String Quartet No. 4 in F major, Op.
+44, was composed between February and July 1906.
 The last of Nielsen's four string quartets in the official series, its first public performance took place on 30 November 1907 in Copenhagen.

 Background

 The Fourth String Quartet was composed between two of Nielsen's major dramatic works, the comic opera Maskarade and his music for Holger Drachmann's melodrama Hr.
 Oluf, han rider -.
 The first two movements were written in February and March and the last two in June and July 1906.

 It was first performed privately at the home of Nielsen's friends, Viggo and Bodil Neergaard, Fuglsang on the island of Lolland.
 In August 1906, Nielsen wrote to his friend Henrik Knudsen: "Today we played my new quartet and it sounds as I had expected.
 I am beginning to discover the true nature of string instruments."

 The quartet was originally entitled Piacevolezza after the first movement which was marked Allegro piacevolo ed indolente (agreeably and lazily).
 In the revised 1919 edition, the movement was renamed Allegro non tanto e comodo and the title was dropped.
 The work remained in manuscript form until 1923 when it was published by Peters of Leipzig.